 Phase A: Phase A in a distribution TR marks the stopping of the prior uptrend.
 Up to this point, demand has been dominant and the first significant evidence of supply entering the market is provided by preliminary supply (PSY) and the buying climax (BC).
-These events are usually followed by an automatic reaction (AR) and then a secondary test (ST) of the BC, often upon diminished volume.
-However, the uptrend may also terminate without climactic action, instead demonstrating exhaustion of demand with decreasing spread and volume, and with less upward progress made on each rally before significant supply emerges.
+These events are usually followed by an automatic reaction (AR) and a secondary test (ST) of the BC, often upon diminished volume.
+However, the uptrend may also terminate without climactic action, instead demonstrating exhaustion of demand with decreasing spread and volume; less upward progress is made on each rally before significant supply emerges.

 Phase E: Phase E depicts the unfolding of the downtrend; the stock leaves the TR and supply is in control.
 Once TR support is broken on a major SOW, this breakdown is often tested with a rally that fails at or near support.
 This also represents a high-probability opportunity to sell short.
 Subsequent rallies during the markdown are usually feeble.
 Traders who have taken short positions can trail their stops as price declines.
 After a significant down-move, climactic action may signal the beginning of a re-distribution TR or of accumulation.

-Analysis of supply and demand on bar charts by examining volume and price movement represents one of the central pillars of the Wyckoff method.
-For example, a price bar with wide spread, closing at its high well above the highs of the previous several bars, accompanied by higher-than-average volume, suggests the presence of demand.
-Similarly, a high-volume price bar with wide spread closing at its low well below the lows of prior bars suggests the presence of supply.
+Analysis of supply and demand on bar charts, through examination of volume and price movements, represents one of the central pillars of the Wyckoff method.
+For example, a price bar that has wide spread, closing at a high well above those of the previous several bars and accompanied by higher-than-average volume, suggests the presence of demand.
+Similarly, a high-volume price bar with wide spread, closing at a low well below the lows of prior bars, suggests the presence of supply.
 These simple examples belie the extent of the subtleties and nuances of such analysis.
-For instance, labeling and understanding the implications of Wyckoff events and phases in trading ranges, and ascertaining when the price is ready to be marked up or down, is based largely on the correct assessment of supply and demand.
+For instance, labeling and understanding the implications of Wyckoff events and phases in trading ranges, as well as ascertaining when the price is ready to be marked up or down, is based largely on the correct assessment of supply and demand.

 Wyckoff's first and third laws described above (Supply and Demand and Effort versus Result) embody this core approach.
 Conventional wisdom of much technical analysis (and basic economic theory) accepts one of the obvious insights of the law of Supply and Demand: when demand to buy shares exceeds sell orders at any time, price will advance to a level where demand decreases and/or supply increases to create a new (transient) equilibrium.
 The converse is also true: when sell orders (supply) exceed buy orders (demand) at any time, equilibrium will be restored (temporarily) by a price decline to a level where supply and demand are in balance.

-Wyckoff’s stock selection process always included an analysis of comparative strength.
-To identify candidates for long positions, he looked for stocks or industries that were outperforming the market, both during trends and within trading ranges; while for short positions he looked for underperformers.
-All of his charting, including bar and point & figure charts, was done by hand.
-Therefore, he conducted his comparative strength analysis between a stock and the market or between a stock and others in its industry by placing one chart under another, as in the example below.
+Wyckoff's stock selection process always included an analysis of comparative strength.
+To identify candidates for long positions, he looked for stocks or industries that were outperforming the market, both during trends and within trading ranges, whereas, with short positions, he looked for underperformers.
+All of his charting, including bar and Point and Figure charts, was done by hand.
+Therefore, he conducted his comparative strength analysis between a stock and the market, or between a stock and others in its industry, by placing one chart under another, as in the example below.
 Wyckoff compared successive waves or swings in each chart, examining the strength or weakness of each in relation to prior waves on the same chart and to the corresponding points on the comparison chart.
 A variation of this approach is to identify significant highs and lows and note them on both charts.
-Then one can evaluate the strength of the stock by looking at its price relative to the previous high(s) or low(s), doing the same thing on the comparison chart.
+One can then evaluate the strength of the stock by looking at its price relative to the previous high(s) or low(s), doing the same thing on the comparison chart.

-In these charts of AAPL and the NASDAQ composite index ($COMPX), at point #3, AAPL is making a lower high relative to point #1, whereas the $COMPX is making a higher high.
+In these charts of AAPL and the NASDAQ composite index ($COMPX), AAPL is making a lower high at point #3 (relative to point #1), whereas the $COMPX is making a higher high at that point.
 This shows that AAPL is underperforming the market at point #3.
 The picture changes in February: AAPL is starting to outperform the market by making a higher high at point #5 and higher low at #6 relative to the market, which is making a lower high at point #5 and a lower low at point #6.
-In his stock selection, Wyckoff would enter long positions in stocks that showed similar strength relative to the market, assuming that these candidates met other criteria as well, as discussed in the NINE BUYING/SELLING TESTS, below.
+In his stock selection, Wyckoff would enter long positions in stocks that showed similar strength relative to the market, assuming that these candidates met other criteria as well, as discussed in the Nine Buying/Selling Tests, below.

 Modern Wyckoff practitioners can utilize the Relative Strength Ratio between a stock and a market proxy to compare points of strength and weakness.
 In fact, use of the Relative Strength Ratio can more easily eliminate potential inaccuracies due to the existence of different price scales between a stock and its relevant market index.